 With this valuable data and insight, you'll be able to re-target people who have expressed an interest in you and what you offer more effectively.
 This will allow you to increase conversion and improve the efficiency of your marketing funnels.

 Internet users are familiar with shortened links.
-In some areas, a long link can look lazy and unprofessional or sloppy and otherwise untidy.
+In some areas, a long link can look lazy, unprofessional, sloppy, or untidy.
 Therefore, shortened URLs can increase your perceived professionalism.

-Unbranded shortened links, on the other hand, are a security concern for many people (if they don’t already have a built-up trust in the source of that link).
-Because of this safety concern, there are entire services built around decoding miscellaneous shortened links to check them for safety.
-Small businesses are heavily impacted by this issue because they are usually dealing with audiences that aren't yet familiar with them.
+Unbranded shortened links, on the other hand, are a security concern for many people (if they don't already have a built-up trust in the source of that link).
+Because of this safety concern, many services focus on decoding miscellaneous shortened links to check them for safety.
+This issue heavily impacts small businesses because they usually deal with audiences that aren't yet familiar with them.